10 Advanced Facebook Tips and Tricks

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
-In this edited excerpt, the author reveals 10 ways you can improve your marketing results on Facebook.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In this edited excerpt, the author offers advanced tips for earning your ROI from Facebook.

 To get the most out of your time and money in social media, take it to the next level with these tips and tricks.

 1. Trial run: Test engagement for different times of the day.
 A lot of companies post on Facebook only during traditional business hours.
 But what if your constituents are mostly abroad?
 How about those night owls?
 Tap into your inner scientist and experiment by posting on your Facebook feed during different times throughout the day (and night).
 Different studies will point to different conclusions, but the truth is, results will vary depending on the kind of users your brand attracts.
 The only way to ensure optimal engagement is through old-fashioned trial and error.
 While I would never suggest anyone automate their posting, if you feel like you have to, Facebook now offers a scheduling tool so you can deliver late-night posts without disturbing your own beauty sleep.
 But keep in mind that when a company makes a post, people assume there's someone there live.
 If you don't reply back or address the issue because it was a scheduled post and you aren't actually there, you look bad.

 2. Let the people speak.
 Launching a new product?
 Deciding on a new design?
 Ask your fans for their input and actually act on their feedback.
 Whether you ask them to vote on a new logo or product color, use their input to reasonably guide the direction of your next business decision.
 Not only will it increase your audience's brand loyalty, it also helps you get a sense of what your fan base wants.